astronomer/airflow-guides/guides/data-quality.md

 There are multiple open source tools that can be used to check data quality from an Airflow DAG.
 While we list the most commonly used tools here, we will focus on the two tools that also integrate with OpenLineage:

 - **[SQL Check operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial)**: A group of operators allowing the user to define data quality checks in Python dictionaries and SQL directly from within the DAG.
-- **[GreatExpectations](https://greatexpectations.io/)**: An open source data validation framework where checks are defined in json format.
+- **[Great Expectations](https://greatexpectations.io/)**: An open source data validation framework where checks are defined in JSON format.
 Airflow offers a provider package including the `GreatExpectationsOperator` for easy integration.

 Other tools that can be used for data quality checks include:

 - **[Soda](https://docs.soda.io/)**: An open source data validation framework that uses YAML to define checks which can be run in Airflow using the `BashOperator`.
 Soda also offers the ability to write any custom checks using SQL.
-- **[dbt test](https://docs.getdbt.com/docs/building-a-dbt-project/tests)**: dbt supports a testing framework on models using the `dbt test` CLI command, which can be run in Airflow with the `BashOperator` or `Python Operator`.
+- **[dbt test](https://docs.getdbt.com/docs/building-a-dbt-project/tests)**: dbt supports a testing framework on models using the `dbt test` CLI command, which can be run in Airflow with the `BashOperator` or `PythonOperator`.

 ### Choosing a tool